Digital-Rogue-Wave/referral-pulse-tenant-svc/BILLING_TASKS.md

 - `[ ]` Not implemented yet or needs refactor/extension to meet the spec.

 This checklist is intended to be **kept up to date as implementation progresses**.

+Architecture note:
+- All billing-related endpoints, services and data access should live under the **billing** domain (e.g. `BillingModule`, `/billings` routes).
+- Assume billing may be extracted into a separate microservice later; avoid putting billing logic into tenant, campaign or other modules to minimize refactoring.

 ---